Per IRS Publication 907 Tax Highlights for Persons with Disabilities, on page 4:

 - Grants for motor vehicles for veterans who lost their sight or the use of their limbs;

-- Veterans' insurance proceeds and dividends paid either to the veteran or their beneficiaries, including the proceeds of a veteran's endowment policy paid before death;
+- Veterans' insurance proceeds and dividends paid to veterans or their beneficiaries, including the proceeds of a veteran's endowment policy paid before death;

 - Interest on insurance dividends left on deposit with the VA;